Global Conflict Tracker

 Background

 Hugo Chavez came to power in 1998 and leveraged Venezuela’s immense oil reserves and rising crude prices to provide subsidized goods and services to the Venezuelan people, cutting the extreme poverty rate by 15 percent.
-However, years of economic mismanagement and corruption under Chavez transformed the capably-managed state-owned PDVSA oil company into a dysfunctional, corrupt, and bloated institution run by military and political allies and lacking experienced technicians.
-Chavez also deepened Venezuela’s dependence on oil exports, with fuel as a percentage of total exports rising from around 71 percent in 1998 to close to 98 percent in 2013.
+However, years of economic mismanagement and corruption under Chavez transformed the capably managed state-owned PDVSA oil company into a dysfunctional, corrupt, and bloated institution run by military and political allies that lacked experienced technicians.
+Chavez also deepened Venezuela’s dependence on oil exports, with fuel as a percentage of total exports rising from around 71 percent in 1998 to nearly 98 percent in 2013.
 Therefore, the collapse of global oil prices in 2014 led to a rapid economic decline.

 After Chavez’s death in 2013, then–Vice President Nicolás Maduro assumed the presidency and was subsequently elected to office.
 His government attempted to address the economic crisis by printing money.
 This policy pushed the country into years-long hyperinflation, which was on pace to hit ten million percent in 2019 and led to a de facto two-currency system in which the U.S. dollar is dominant.
 By 2014, large-scale anti-government protests erupted across the country.
 In 2015, voters expressed dissatisfaction by electing the first opposition-controlled National Assembly in two decades, setting the stage for a standoff between the legislature and Maduro.